All sorts of situations push people to buy life insurance: buying a house, getting married, having kids, even starting a business.

 Why we do it: Often, a lot of us don't even think about buying insurance until something happens in our lives that prompts us to remember it—and remember how important it can be.
 That's long been true of products like health and renters insurance, and it's similarly true of life insurance.

-What we should do instead: Whenever you go through a major life change—such as getting married, having a child, or buying a house—sit down and give serious thought to purchasing some form of life insurance if you don't already have it.
+What we should do instead: Whenever you go through a major life change sit down and give serious thought to purchasing some form of life insurance if you don't already have it.
 (And if you do have some amount of life insurance, review it and make sure it will adequately protect you and your family, or other loved ones, in the event the unthinkable happens.
 If it won't, you should increase your coverage level until it does.)

-Regardless, it's important to not drag your feet if you have people in your life who will suffer financially should something happen to you, or if you would suffer should something happen to your spouse or other family member.
-After all, the rates you're quoted are only going to go up as you get older or as you begin to deal with various health issues—and at some point you may well not be able to buy it at all.
+Don't drag your feet if you have people in your life who depend on you financially.
+The rates you're quoted are only going to go up as you get older or as you begin to deal with various health issues.
+And at some point you may well not be able to buy it at all.

 Why we do it: Whenever we're given a choice between similar products of various prices, most of us immediately lean toward the one with the lowest price.
 It's just how we've been conditioned as consumers.
 Unsurprisingly, a lot of people exhibit those same tendencies when they go to buy life insurance—even though picking the cheapest option usually isn't the best idea.